GoogleCloudPlatform/earth-ml/webapp/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `ng serve --prod` for a local server pointing to the production Rest API.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding